fniessink/next-action/README.md

 ## Developing *Next-action*

-### Installing the development environment
+### Installing the development environment and dependencies

+To work on the software, follow these steps to install the development environment and the dependencies:

+- Clone the repository: `git clone https://github.com/fniessink/next-action.git`.
+- Enter the folder: `cd next-action`.
+- Create a virtual environment: `virtalenv .venv`.
+- Activate the virtual environment: `. .venv/bin/activate`.
-To work on the software, clone the repository, create a virtual environment, install the dependencies with `pip install -r requirements-dev.txt -r requirements.txt`, and install *Next-action* in development mode using `python setup.py develop`.
+- Install the dependencies with `pip install -r requirements-dev.txt -r requirements.txt`.
+- Install *Next-action* in development mode using `python setup.py develop`.
+- Follow the instructions on [shellcheck.net](https://www.shellcheck.net) to install shellcheck.
+- Install gherkin-lint with `npm install -g gherkin-lint`.

 ### Running unit tests